-The objective of the article is to examine the role of RAKUB for the empowerment of women entrepreneurship in Rajshahi, Bangladesh.
+Abstract: The objective of the article is to examine the role of RAKUB for the empowerment of women entrepreneurship in Rajshahi, Bangladesh.
 It serves to empower its women participants.
 This study is defining empowerment in terms of control over economic, household and physical decision-making power.
 It also examines the influence of socio-economic factors on women empowerment.
 The empirical model chosen for this study is a Binary Logistic Regression Model.
 To estimate the model, data has been collected from 65 women entrepreneurs who receive loan from RAKUB.
 The model has been estimated applying the STATA.
-Both of the results show that improved access to income generating activities increases women's power in the household.
-This study highlights why women's are lagging behind men in ethical terms.
+Both results show that improved access to income generating activities increases women's power in the household.
+This study highlights why women are lagging behind men in ethical terms.
 Ethics or a moral value permits an equal treatment among all people.
 So the degradation of women's status in the household is beyond the ethical norms.
-The author of the article concludes that more and special efforts should be made by government for women's empowerment in real term.
-In the last part of the article they have come to the conclusion that bank credits should be given to women in easy terms so that they can reduce their dependency on men through involvement in income generating activities and spend freely their income and thereby acquire a greater role in household decision-making and finally increase their awareness about social issues.
+Authors conclude that more and special efforts should be made by government for women's empowerment in real term.
+They concludes that bank credits should be given to women in easy terms so that they can reduce their dependency on men through involvement in income generating activities and spend freely their income and thereby play a greater role in household decision-making and finally increase their awareness about social issues.